kbakirov/Access-AWS-Database-by-Python/README.md

 ## **2 step.
 Using Python(Jupyter Notebook)**

-In Jupyter Terminal we need to install:
+In Jupyter Terminal we need to install mysql-connector:

 `conda install -c anaconda mysql-connector-python`